-• \$375 for completing a Total Health Assessment and being up to date on the following biometric screenings: blood glucose, blood pressure, Body Mass Index (BMI) and total cholesterol.
+• \$375 for completing a confidential, online, Total Health Assessment (available in English or Spanish) and being up to date on the following biometric screenings: blood glucose, blood pressure, Body Mass Index (BMI) and total cholesterol.
 To view and determine the status of your screenings, go to kp.org/feds.
 If you have not had these screenings recently, you may be required to contact your Kaiser Permanente doctor.

-Program Guidelines (applies to High, Standard and Basic Options)
+Program Guidelines (applies to High Option, Standard Option and Prosper)